BLOG

 Germany's NIS2 implementation via the BSIG amendment, which took effect on 6 December 2025, expanded the number of regulated entities from approximately 4,500 to around 29,000 organisations, creating immediate mandatory demand for cybersecurity professionals to implement information security management systems, report incidents within 24 hours, and register with the BSI.
 This single regulatory event has transformed cybersecurity from a specialist function into a broadly required organisational competency.
 The ISC2 estimates over 100,000 cybersecurity positions will be unfilled in Germany by 2026, while the country trains fewer than 5,000 IT security professionals annually.

 The scale of the gap between supply and demand is stark.
 Germany's cybersecurity market is growing at 8.2% per year, and the BSI has identified 22 Advanced Persistent Threat (APT) groups actively targeting German organisations across critical infrastructure, healthcare, and manufacturing.
-The Digital Operational Resilience Act (DORA), which entered application in January 2025, simultaneously created fresh cybersecurity compliance demand across more than 3,600 financial entities operating in Germany, making financial services one of the most active hiring sectors for information security professionals.
+The Digital Operational Resilience Act (DORA), which entered application in January 2025, simultaneously created fresh cybersecurity compliance demand across more than 3,600 financial entities operating in Germany.
+BSI-Grundschutz compliance, incident response, and zero-trust architecture are the cybersecurity skills German employers find hardest to recruit, making qualified professionals among the most competitive hires in the market.

 The one-time national NIS2 compliance cost is estimated at EUR 2.2 billion, signalling the scale of investment companies must make in people, processes, and technology.
 For organisations addressing the skills gap in information security, priority areas include BSI-Grundschutz compliance knowledge, ISO 27001 implementation, Security Operations Centre (SOC) operations, and penetration testing capabilities aligned with the expanded regulatory perimeter.